Terms you need to know

 Appreciation

-The increased value of a property or other asset over time.
-Appreciation takes place for a number of reasons, including market trends, demand, improvements and upgrades, economic drivers, and especially supply and demand dynamics in the market
+Appreciation is the increase in value of a property over time.
+It is triggered by market trends, demand, improvements and upgrades, as well as economic drivers such as supply and demand dynamics in the market.

 Capital Gain